benwiz/blog/README.md

 ## To Do

+- Living post with links emacs, stumpwm, and bash configs.
 - Cusomize use the Rakefile to start a post template
 - Add a flag to `post` for `publish: true | false`
 - Build a filter search bar on landing page